5 things successful couples avoid in conversations with each other!

 5. Mind reading

-Defensiveness: Rather than becoming defensive or engaging in a blame game, successful couples take responsibility for their own actions and actively listen to their partner's perspective without immediately getting defensive.
+Defensiveness: Rather than becoming defensive or engaging in a blame game, successful couples take responsibility for their actions and actively listen to their partner's perspective without immediately getting defensive.

 Stonewalling: Stonewalling refers to shutting down or withdrawing from a conversation.
 Successful couples avoid stonewalling and make an effort to stay engaged in the discussion, even when it becomes challenging or uncomfortable.